emmt/OIFITS.jl/README.md

 write(f, db)            # write db in the next HDU of f
 ```

-To fix a non-compliant OI-FITS file (usually dupplicate target or instarument
+To fix a non-compliant OI-FITS file (usually duplicate target or instrument
 names), you can read all the data-blocks, fix those which are wrong and push
 them in **order** in an `OIDataSet` to have a consistent data-set which you can
 then directly use or write in an OI-FITS file for later.
 Thanks to the
 automatic rewriting of target identifiers and of the fact that targets (and
 other dependencies) are identified by their name and consistently merged, it is
 possible to push an `OI_TARGET` with multiply defined identical targets (apart